A Chemical Perspective on the Carapace

 The pore canals are vertically arranged over the whole cuticle.
 Researchers have shown that the canals are the cytoplasmic extensions of the outer epithelial cells.
 The pore canals start from the outer epithelial cells border and end at the epicuticle (Hegdahl et al., 1978).
 These pore canals play important roles during the molt cycle.

-Molt Cycle
+Molt cycle

-The molt cycle is divided into five stages from A to E, in which the postmolt period is stages A1, A2, B1, B2, C1, C2, and C3; intermolt is stage C4; premolt is stages D0, D1, D2, D3, and D4; and the ecdysis or molting is stage E (Fig. 11).
+The molt cycle is divided into five stages from A to E, in which the postmolt period is stages A1, A2, B1, B2, C1, C2, and C3; intermolt is stage C4; premolt is stages D0, D1, D2, D3, and D4; and the ecdysis or molting is stage E (Fig. 11.).

-Figure 11.
+Fig. 11.
 The molt cycle in blue crab.
 The ecdysis which is not shown in this diagram is between the late premolt and the postmolt stage.
 The molting process is: ecdysis, postmolt, intermolt, premolt, and back to ecdysis (Roer & Dillaman, 1984).

-The Intermolt Phase (stage C4)
+The intermolt phase (stage C4)

 An adult blue crab spends most of its life in the intermolt phase and only molts once or twice every year (Passano, 1960).
 During stage E, the three layers of the cuticle are completely calcified and the hypodermis, which is the cellular layer, is maximally reduced in size.
 The epithelial cells that are in direct contact with the endocuticle, become squamous and squeezed to only 9 µm.
 Moreover, the C4 phase is also characterized by a high level of RNA synthesis leading to the production of connective tissue cells to prepare for the premolt period.

-The Premolt Phase (stage D0 – D4)
+The premolt phase (stage D0 – D4)

 The first step of the premolt phase is apolysis, which is the separation of the hypodermis from the cuticle.
 The apolysis is caused by the secretion of chitinase and protease.
 Chitinase is an enzyme that breaks down chitin.
 Protease is an enzyme that catalyzes proteolysis, which is the process to degrade proteins into smaller polypeptides or single amino acids.
 In this case, the fibers in the membranous layer are broken down.
 Besides the isolation of the hypodermis, the apolysis also leads to the size increase of outer epithelial cells.
-The cell becomes columnar, and the height can reach about 56 µm by D3
+The cell becomes columnar, and the height can reach about 56 µm by D3.

 During the premolt phase, the new epicuticle and the new exocuticle are formed beneath the old cuticle.
 Specifically, the new epicuticle is deposited during the D1 stage and the new exocuticle is deposited during the D2 stage.
 Since the two new cuticle layers are under the old rigid cuticle, they must be soft.
 Thus, the new epicuticle and the new exocuticle are not yet calcified during the premolt phase and are composed of amorphous calcium carbonate.
 The amorphous calcium carbonate is the least stable polymorph of calcium carbonate and expresses the least rigidity.
 Also, it is noted that the new endocuticle is not deposited until the postmolt phase (stage B)